Hair Transplant Michigan Specialists

 What is the ARTAS Robotic hair transplant?

 ARTAS is another cutting edge automated hair restoration system.
 ARTAS uses a computerized system to visualize and map the scalp and its follicles.
 The ARTAS system then extracts grafts 1 by 1 according to certain characteristics of the hair follicles and transplants them to the donor region.
 The ARTAS system is 100% automated and the only fully robotic hair transplant in Michigan.
-With that being said, multiple studies have shown that an experienced and well-trained hair restoration surgeon can achieve identical results with manual FUE as with ARTAS or NeoGraft in Michigan.
+With that being said, multiple studies have shown that an experienced and well-trained hair restoration surgeon can achieve identical or better results with manual FUE as with ARTAS or NeoGraft in Michigan.

 Does hair restoration leave scars?